The Legacy of Operation Crossroads

 Prinz Eugen in Bikini Atoll

-When diving Bikini, Prinz Eugen is often the first dive of the trip.
+When joining a Bikini Atoll diving itinerary, Prinz Eugen is often the first dive of the trip.
 After all, she’s right there in Kwajalein Atoll, nice and shallow, the perfect check dive for the trip ahead.
 But how did she get here, and what is she like to dive?
-Wreck Stats Prinz Eugen is an Admiral Hipper-class heavy cruiser. […]
+Wreck Stats Prinz Eugen is an […]

 Operation Crossroads – Bikini Atoll